 The mineralisation occurs in a steeply dipping BIF comprising of high-graded magnetite and haematite, and low-graded carbonates, silicates, phosphorous and chert contaminants.

-Iron ore mining at the Sino project
+Iron ore mining and processing at the Sino project

 Conventional open-cut mining methods including drilling, blasting, loading and hauling are used to mine iron ore from the Sino deposit.
 The pit will be approximately 500m-deep.
 Processing facilities at the mine site include a crusher, a concentrator, and a 6mt pelletising plant.